 vSphere Virtual Machine Encryption has some limitations regarding devices and features that it can interoperate with in vSphere 6.5 and later releases.

-- For most virtual machine encryption operations, the virtual machine must be powered off.
+- You cannot perform most encryption operations on a powered-on virtual machine.
+The virtual machine must be powered off.
 You can clone an encrypted virtual machine and you can perform a shallow recrypt while the virtual machine is powered on.

 Starting with vSphere 6.7, you can resume from a suspended state of an encrypted virtual machine, or revert to a memory snapshot of an encrypted machine.
 You can migrate an encrypted virtual machine with memory snapshot and suspended state between ESXi hosts.

 You can use vSphere Virtual Machine Encryption with pure IPv6 mode or in mixed mode.
 You can configure the KMS with IPv6 addresses.
-Both vCenter Server and the KMS can be configured with only IPv6 addresses.
+You can configure both the vCenter Server and the KMS with only IPv6 addresses.

 - vSphere Fault Tolerance